SkylineCommunications/dataminer-docs/connector-help/connector_help/Proximus Airing Manager.md

 ### Configuration

-Thispage allows you to configure a number of additional settings.
+This page allows you to configure a number of additional settings.

 You can also verify the **subscription state** of the **EBU Synopsis Web Service** here and enable **Debug Logging**.